-A review of clinical and laboratory data of all subjects was done including:
+A review of clinical and laboratory data of all subjects was done, to contain the following:

 - History: including Personal history, history of any medical condition or previous hospital admission, drug history, and family history.

-- Clinical examination, including

-Vital signs and systematic examination
+- Clinical examination, including Vital signs and systematic examination

 - Laboratory investigations:

 - Random blood sugar

 - Complete blood count

 - Kidney function testes

 - Liver function tests

 - Lipid profile And Virology

-- o Electrocardiogram (ECG)
+- Electrocardiogram (ECG)

 The participants received an electrocardiogram (ECG), blood pressure, and pulse check.
-Then, they underwent the endothelial function baseline testing (BL) by endothelium-dependent flow-mediated dilatation (FMD) technique with highresolution ultrasound following its guidelines, after abstaining from caffeine and food for at least 24 hours and 8 hours, respectively(9).
+Then, they underwent the endothelial function baseline testing (BL) by the endothelium-dependent flow-mediated dilatation (FMD) technique with high-resolution ultrasound following its guidelines, after abstaining from caffeine and food for at least 24 hours and 8 hours, respectively(9).